Royal Voluntary Service: Post World War II

 In the immediate post war era, the WVS continued to operate as food rationing remained in place.
 Such was their work, that the new Labour government funded the WVS from central government funds.

+In 1951, the W.V.S.
+Roll of Honour, listing 241 members of the WVS who were killed in the line of duty during World War II, was created by Claire Evans, B.E.M., Irene Base and Roger Powell.
+Made of vellum and bound in Moroccan leather, it was taken on a three-month tour around British cathedrals, guild halls and museums.
+An inscription at the end of the list read "Everlasting Father, we commend to thee all those for whom the end of the war is not the end of suffering, the wounded, the homeless, the hungry, the bereaved."

 In 1952, Queen Elizabeth II agreed to become patron of the WVS and in 1966, she awarded the service the honour of adding 'Royal' to its title, it becoming the Women's Royal Voluntary Service.

 The organisation evolved to helping isolated and lonely people, particularly the elderly.
 They are particularly well known as providers of the Meals on Wheels service which delivers hot meals to the housebound.
 Their mission is "to help people to maintain independence and dignity in their homes and communities, particularly in later life."

 In 1968, the government dismantled the Civil Defence Corps, to which WRVS had been affiliated, and WRVS was registered as a charity from 16 January 1968.